urbic/psylla/README.md

 # Psylla

-**Psylla** is a scriptable interpretive concatenative PostScript-like programming language.
+**Psylla** is a scriptable interpretive concatenative homoiconic PostScript-like programming language.

 Psylla is implemented as a library written in Java.